Mayor de Blasio wants to put 1/3 of NYCHA into the hands of private landlords.

 RAD has been a bad deal in several states.

 Because of RAD, some public tenants in Virginia faced discrimination and threats of eviction.
 In Maryland, RAD led to premature vacate notices, lack of information requesting objection hearings, unclear letters ,and early filings of breach of lease complaints.
+In Pennsylvania, some tenants were forced to waive their right to return after construction related to RAD conversion in what was perceived as a form of tenant harassment.

 Even if RAD does not completely expose tenants to the dangerous, free market forces, whenever private landlords have a final say over apartment buildings, tenants end up losing.
 In Milwaukee, Wisconsin, Black neighborhoods faced about double the exploitation rate of non-Black neighborhoods.